Morozzzko/Morozzzko.github.io/_drafts/being-conscious-about-data-modelling-pt1.md

 It may seem pretty simple, but don't be fooled: there's a lot of room for failure and waste of time.

-Let's dive deep into the design.
+Let's dive deeper into the design.

 # Guidelines for helpful service object